dotnet/runtime-assets/src/Microsoft.NET.HostModel.TestData/README.md

 # Microsoft.NET.HostModel.TestData

-This project contains binary Mach-O files that are used to test the .NET host ad-hoc signing.
+This project contains binary Mach-O files that are used to test the `Microsoft.NET.HostModel` implementation of ad-hoc signing.

-To produce the binary files, run make on a an arm64 macOS machine with `clang` installed in the `./MachO/src` directory.
+To produce the binary files, run `make` from the `./MachO/src` directory on an arm64 macOS machine with `clang` installed.
 The version of `clang` used for the files in the current commit is `Apple clang version 16.0.0 (clang-1600.0.26.3)`.